Tarun Khanna (academic): Academic career : 1993 to present

 He has served as the course head of the required 'strategy course' in the Harvard MBA program; and has chaired the executive education program on strategy, leadership, and governance.
 He is the director of Harvard University's South Asia initiative since 2010, and also the faculty chair for HBS activities in India.
 Currently, he teaches in Harvard's comprehensive general management executive education programs.
 Khanna has been a prominent interviewer in the Creating Emerging Markets project, designed to facilitate research and teaching on the business history of emerging markets, which includes interviews with long-time leaders of firms and NGOs in Latin America, South Asia, Turkey and Africa.

 His areas of interests include diasporas, economic development, emerging markets, globalization, international business, and strategy.

 Other work

 In 2014 Khanna co-founded Axilor Ventures, a venture capital network for young entrepreneurs.

+He is also co-founder of Aspire Institute.